 Like most people, you probably already pay for many different kinds of insurance coverage, and as the terminology is pretty straightforward, it’s easy to know which type applies to which situation.

-For example, you know that automobile insurance covers your car, homeowners insurance covers your house, life insurance covers you in case of death, and health insurance will cover your bills should you become ill.
+For example, you know that an auto insurance policy covers your car, homeowners insurance covers your house, life insurance covers you in case of death, and health insurance will cover your bills should you become ill.
 There’s even flood insurance to recover losses due to flooding.

 What does umbrella insurance cover?

-And in a world where you can sue and win for being served coffee that is too hot, you should consider getting umbrella insurance for liability protection.
+And in a world where you can sue and win over seemingly trivial incidents, you should consider getting umbrella insurance for liability protection.

 - An umbrella policy provides extra insurance coverage beyond your existing auto and homeowners policies.
 That’s why they call it an umbrella policy – it covers pretty much anything that might go wrong.

 - An umbrella liability policy is not expensive.
 A $1 million policy costs a few hundred dollars a year.

 - Umbrella insurance is usually available only from your auto or homeowners insurer, as your current insurer is already liable for your claims, so it is more willing to add umbrella coverage.
 However, there are some exceptions to this (more on that in a minute).

 - The lowest premium doesn’t necessarily indicate the best policy.
 If you’re paying less, you’re likely getting a policy with fewer benefits or more exclusions.